 RELATED ARTICLE Why is VO2 Max Important For Athletes

-Aerobic Vs Anaerobic Training: Takeaway
+Aerobic Vs. Anaerobic Training: Takeaway

 Different training styles will require different energy systems.
-The real difference between aerobic and anaerobic training, is the fact that one type of pathway utilizes oxygen while the other does not.
+The real difference between aerobic vs. anaerobic training is the fact that one type of pathway utilizes oxygen while the other does not.
 When your training becomes anaerobic, you rely on secondary and tertiary energy systems, phosphagen, as well as the glycolytic system to produce immediate energy to power your lifts.
 Supplements such as Kre-Alklayn Creatine, Beta-alanine, and Citrulline Malate can help improve immediate energy supplies for fast twitch muscle fibers to perform more powerful lifts, buffer lactic acid, and enhance the phosphagen system.
 Food of course is your primary fuel source and should be optimized to improve your performance and training.

 Want to maximize your performance and energy to get better results?